How to thermally optimise your telescope

 A small or medium telescope might cool down fully in 30 minutes, but a large one can take several hours to properly acclimatise.

-Because air temperatures usually continue to fall through the night, the scope may stubbornly remain a few degrees above ambient.
+Because air temperatures continue to fall through the night, the scope may stubbornly remain a few degrees above ambient.

 Parts of the telescope that face the radiatively cold night sky, particularly the top face of the telescope’s tube, can drop several degrees below ambient temperature, inducing convection currents of cold air that continually cascade down inside the tube.